perk11/runwhenidle/README.md

     runwhenidle --timeout=300 -q "cat /dev/zero"

 Run the `cat /dev/zero` command and pause it while user is active. `-q` option makes sure runwhenidle doesn't output anything other than the output of `cat /dev/zero`.

+### Building Ubuntu/Debian package:
+Make sure you have docker installed and run:

+    make debian-package

+The .deb file will be generated in `package-build/` directory.